 Adoption agencies play a critical role in facilitating the adoption process by providing support and guidance to prospective parents.
 They can help connect adoptive parents with children who are in need of a loving home, and can also provide resources and education on various aspects of adoption, including post-adoption support.
 It is essential to work with a reputable and licensed adoption agency to ensure a smooth and ethical adoption process that protects the best interests of the child.

-Child adoption in Canada typically requires the consent of the birth parents, but in certain circumstances, such as when the parents are unable or unwilling to provide consent, a court may terminate their parental rights to enable the adoption process.
+Child adoption in Canada typically requires the consent of the birth parents, but in certain circumstances, such as when the parents are unable or unwilling to provide consent, a family court may terminate their parental rights to enable the adoption process.
 Alternatively, birth parents may be involved in the adoption process, and their consent is necessary to proceed with the adoption.

 When navigating the adoption process, prospective adoptive parents may work with reputable adoption agencies, as well as legal professionals who can provide guidance on the various legal aspects of adoption, including navigation copyright and the role of the children’s aid society.
-I

 To begin the adoption process, the adoptive parent(s) must file an adoption application with the court.
 The adoption application includes information about the adoptive parent(s), the child to be adopted, and the reasons for the adoption.
 Once the application is filed, the court will review it to ensure that all legal requirements have been met.
 If the court is satisfied that the legal requirements have been met, they will issue an adoption order.